 - Sprinkle with finishing sugar (optional).

-Step 13.
+STEP 13.
 Bake the pie.

 - Place the pie pan on a cookie sheet to catch any blueberry juice overflow as the pie bakes.